Neoclytus caprea: Diet

-As their colloquial name suggests, a common and preferred host plant of the banded ash borer is the ash tree, likely due to the uniquely low levels of tannins that the ash tree produces which makes it more palatable for the banded ash borer.
-The banded ash borer can also be found feeding on hickory, elm, mesquite, and sometimes oak.
-Some sources have identified wild grape trees, walnut trees, and palo blanco trees as alternate possible host plants that the banded ash borer has been observed feeding on.
-Larvae bore into the sapwood of ash trees, which they feed on for the summer season.
-Unlike other species in the genus who typically prefer freshly felled and/or weakened trees, N. caprea seems to favor seasoned wood, or wood that has been left to dry of its moisture and sap.
+As its name suggests, a common and preferred host plant of the banded ash borer is the ash tree.
+This is likely due to the uniquely low levels of tannins produced by the ash tree, which make it more palatable to the banded ash borer.
+Larvae bore into the sapwood of ash trees, which they feed on during the summer.
+Unlike other species in the genus that typically prefer freshly felled or weakened trees, Neoclytus caprea seems to favor wood that has been left to dry of its moisture and sap.

+The banded ash borer can also be found feeding on hickory, elm, mesquite, and occasionally oak.
+Some sources have identified wild grape trees, walnut trees, and palo blanco trees as possible alternate host plants on which the banded ash borer has been observed feeding.

 Life history

-Adults of Neoclytus caprea emerge from the wood in the early spring for their flight period, between the months of March and June, only emerging during the timeframe between late morning to mid-afternoon.
-They then search for and fly to a new suitable host plant to deposit their eggs in the bark.
-The larvae feed underneath the bark for some time before boring into the sapwood and feeding on it for the remainder of the summer season.
-It is not until fall that they pupate, and then in the spring they emerge from the wood as fully matured adults to repeat the cycle once again.
-Neoclytus caprea produces a single generation per year.
+N. caprea adults emerge in early spring for their flight period, between March and June, from late morning to mid-afternoon.
+During this period, they search for a suitable new host plant and deposit their eggs in the bark.
+The larvae feed beneath the bark for some time before boring into the sapwood and feeding on it for the remainder of the summer season.
+They do not pupate until fall, and in spring they emerge from the wood as fully mature adults to repeat the cycle.
+N. caprea produces a single generation per year.

 Distribution

-Neoclytus caprea is native to North America and can be found all over the United States, except the Pacific coast, and their distribution also stretches into eastern Canada.
+Neoclytus caprea is native to North America and can be found throughout the United States, except along the Pacific coast, and its distribution also extends into eastern Canada.